 Sport and the creative arts

-The well-rounded education at UNIS Hanoi includes plenty of opportunities to develop sporting and creative abilities outside of timetabled lessons in PE, music, drama and art.
-The school has several sporting and arts academies, which hosts classes for members of the UNIS community as well as the wider Hanoi community.
+The well-rounded education at UNIS Hanoi includes plenty of opportunities to develop sporting and creative abilities outside of timetabled lessons in PE, music, drama, and art.
+The school has several sporting and arts academies which host classes for members of the UNIS community, as well as the wider Hanoi community.

 The UNIS Hanoi Aquatics Academy has a wide range of swimming programmes, including after-school swim lessons, water polo clubs, and competitive swimming squads.
-There’s also a UNIS Tennis Academy; professional tennis academy coaching programme for junior level starting from age 5 to 18; the UNIS Hanoi Music Academy; 22 specialist teachers are available for piano, vocals, guitar, woodwind, brass, percussion and string lessons.
-The Academy's instructors are members of the Vietnamese Symphony Orchestra, teachers from the National Music Academy and local expatriates.
+There’s also a UNIS Tennis Academy, with a professional tennis academy coaching programme for junior level starting from age 5 to 18.
+The UNIS Hanoi Music Academy has 22 specialist teachers available for piano, vocals, guitar, woodwind, brass, percussion, and string lessons; the Academy's instructors are members of the Vietnamese Symphony Orchestra, teachers from the National Music Academy, and local expatriates.

 Beyond the classroom

 Service learning is embedded within the curriculum at all grade levels, and all students are expected to take part in community and charity work.
 All MYP and IBDP students have to select at least one from a list of 30 service learning activities, and commit to this for a full academic year.